New Danger Sign You'll Get Alzheimer's Early, Says Study

 They also found a link between the number of psychiatric disorders an individual suffered from and their likelihood to develop symptoms earlier.
 For example, those with just one disorder developed symptoms about 1.5 years earlier than those with no psychiatric disorders, while individuals with two psychiatric conditions developed symptoms 3.3 years earlier than those with no conditions.
 Those with three or more psychiatric disorders—which could include bipolar disorder, post-traumatic stress disorder, or schizophrenia—developed symptoms 7.3 years earlier than those with no such conditions.

 "More research is needed to understand the impact of psychiatric disorders such as depression and anxiety on the development of Alzheimer's disease and whether treatment and management of depression and anxiety could help prevent or delay the onset of dementia for people who are susceptible to it," study author Zachary A. Miller, M.D., of the University of California, San Francisco, and a member of the American Academy of Neurology explained in a press release.
 "Certainly this isn't to say that people with depression and anxiety will necessarily develop Alzheimer's disease, but people with these conditions might consider discussing ways to promote long-term brain health with their health care providers."
-Talk to your doctor if you are concerned—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Talk to your doctor if you are concerned—and to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.